BooKey-com-ua/bookey-grid/readme.txt

 Plugin is checking the current subscription status by sending request to [BooKey](https://bookey.ltd/) website once per 24 hour.
 In case if tariff is expired, the booking option will stop working for visitor and website admins.
+When the new tariff is selected on the [plugin settings](https://bookey.ltd/plugin) page, it will be automatically implemented on your website in next 24 hours or by immediate settings update after pressing 'Save Settings' on BooKey plugin page in admin console of your website.

 == Frequently Asked Questions ==